-Linda was recently accepted into the prestigious University of Chicago Booth School of Business, which is ranked fourth in the nation.
+Linda was recently accepted into the prestigious University of Chicago Booth School of Business.

-With the full cost of attendance adding up to nearly $98,000 per year, she only anticipates borrowing $56,000 after receiving scholarship and fellowship money and using $60,000 she’s saved in the six years since graduating college.
+With the full cost of attendance adding up to nearly $108,683 per year, she only anticipates borrowing $56,000 after receiving scholarship and fellowship money and using $60,000 she’s saved in the six years since receiving her undergraduate degree.

 Assuming Linda gets a post-graduation job with a salary of $103,000 (that’s the median salary for new Booth graduates entering marketing) and a $20,000 sign-on bonus upon graduation, will the result justify the amount of savings spent and debt incurred?

 Let’s do some back-of-the-napkin number crunching:

 - Total cost of attendance at Booth (two years): $217,366

 - Debt incurred: $56,000

 - Linda’s total out of pocket cost: $131,480

 When adding both her savings and total loan amount, we find that Linda will have spent more than $131,000 out of pocket for her education (and that’s not including the two years of missed income while she is in school).
 Was it worth it?